Sanderand/angular-drag-bounce/README.md

 ## Things that might come
 1. performance improvements
 2. better collision detections and handling
-3. customizing friction, gravity, bounceability ...
+3. customizing friction, gravity, bounceability, fps ...
+4. modularize
+5. publish on npm

 You're more than welcome to create a pull request!